 The red wines are based on Montepulciano, Aglianico, Nero di Troia and Negroamaro, plus Primitivo which is grown in the Salento peninsula – so the whole range of Puglian varieties, plus those from neighbouring regions.

 Òtre Fish 2010: not surprisingly I was urged to try this without any introduction and asked what I thought … it was obviously something a bit different.
-The wine is made by initial carbonic maceration (holding perfect bunches of grapes under a protective layers of carbon dioxide to enable the fermentation process to start within the individual grapes before crushing) and then the black Negroamaro grapes are crushed with minimum coloration – ie as though you were making a white wine.
+The wine is made by initial carbonic maceration (holding perfect bunches of grapes under a protective layer of carbon dioxide to enable the fermentation process to start within the individual grapes before crushing) and then the black Negroamaro grapes are crushed with minimum colouration – ie as though you were making a white wine.
 The result is a sort of rosé but hopefully with the extra fruit character brought about by carbonic maceration.
-And of course it is intended to go with fish.
+And of course, it is intended to go with fish.
 The result is not as delicate as the Favùgne Rosé, but is pleasant and with enough structure to stand up to food and indeed fish.

 From the red range we could choose:

 Vento 2009: I found this a bit livelier than the straight Nero di Troia: Alta 2009, which was surprisingly soft with good fruit and moderate tannins, though this latter wine won a ‘two glasses’ award from Gambero Rosso.
-Vento is a Nero di Troia/Primitivo blend, which is fresh, with attractive red berried fruit and extremely good at the price.
+Vento is a Nero di Troia/Primitivo blend, which is fresh, with attractive red-berried fruit and extremely good at the price.

 Òtre Aglianico 2008: they work hard to keep the tannins down in this wine, made from the extremely tannic Aglianico variety.
 The grapes are pressed when the must gets to 8-10% of alcohol and therefore there is no extended skin contact.
 50% of the wine is then matured in oak barrels.
 Typical plums and prune flavours of this variety but medium tannin level only.